tonywoode/emu-PC-switch-sync-tool/README.md

 The folders are organised by function, with a master Powershell script in the root directory.
 A good place to start is the RunFrontend_and_ReplaceConfigs folder, where you can set a frontend to launch whilst replacing all the screen resolution settings in various emulators in the powershell script.
 Just adapt both to your needs.

+You need to reduce the secuirty level on powershell so it will run.
+You need to go into the powershell script and change the paths

 History
 =======